 Qualified physicians who wish to develop, enhance and refine their knowledge and skills in hospice and palliative medicine are invited to apply for the salaried, ACGME-accredited Asheville Hospice and Palliative Medicine Fellowship, in affiliation with the Mountain Area Health Education Center and the UNC-Chapel Hill School of Medicine.

-Fellows in the innovative MAHEC post-graduate training program function as fully integrated members of interdisciplinary teams, with core rotations providing experience at Four Seasons Compassion for Life, an independent non-profit in Flat Rock, CarePartners, a division of Mission Hospitals, and in inpatient settings at Mission Health in Asheville.
+Fellows in the innovative MAHEC post-graduate training program function as fully integrated members of interdisciplinary teams, with core rotations providing experience at Four Seasons, an independent non-profit in Flat Rock, CarePartners, a division of Mission Hospitals, and in inpatient settings at Mission Health in Asheville.
 The two established, respected hospice and palliative medicine providers offer direct experience in current care models.
 The core rotations provide exposure in both inpatient and outpatient settings.

 The Four Seasons Community Palliative Care Model

 In May 2014, Four Seasons Compassion for Life was chosen to receive a grant award of $9.5 million from the Center for Medicare and Medicaid Innovation, a program of the federal Department of Health and Human Services, to implement health care reform over the next three years through its innovative community palliative care (CPC) model.

 During rotations with Four Seasons, Fellows in the program gained first-hand knowledge of the CPC model, widely expected to establish the national benchmark standard for palliative care.